priceline-partner-network/api-documentation/src/guides/hotel/cancellable-cug-rates.md

-# Guide for Cancellable CUG Rates
+# Guide for Cancellable Private Rates

 ### Introduction
-PPN has closed user group rates that are cancellable.
+PPN has Private rates that are cancellable.
 This guide will outline how to identify, display, and cancel these rates.

 ### Displaying Rates
 When displaying rates to the customer, the API returns information to communicate cancel policies.